 Here’s where the rubber meets the road.
 Remember those values?

 This is where you get to put them into practice and decide which potential grantees are the best fit for the impact you’re looking to achieve.
-While that’s hard enough, you can make it easy on yourself (and your grantee candidates) by setting up modern submission software that streamlines the whole process.
+While that’s hard enough, you can make it easy on yourself (and your grantee candidates) by setting up modern grant management software that streamlines the whole process.

 Armed with the right tool, you can easily keep candidates informed throughout the process, simplify the review steps (including multi-round reviews involving multiple reviewers), and move the work among various stakeholders more fluidly.\